The Show

 And what would Thunder be without a sense of patriotism?
 A number of patriotic American songs will also be included as a salute to our great nation and the values upon which she was founded.

-Says KDF Sr. VP of Events, Matt Gibson, “This is one soundtrack you don’t want to miss.
+Says KDF President & CEO, Matt Gibson, “This is one soundtrack you don’t want to miss.
 If you’re not in earshot of the many thunder sound towers throughout the venue, make sure you have your radio tuned to SummitMedia and MIX 106.9.
 This is a show you’ll want to feel, see and HEAR!”

 Tune in to MIX 106.9 – the Official Radio Partner of Thunder Over Louisville – to hear a live feed of the entire Thunder soundtrack.